-- Submitting an assessment piece without a full and correctly-constructed reference list and appropriate in-text reference notations. - Copying one or more sentences from a reference source without formatting the material as a quotation. - Using data in the form of numbers, tables, graphs, diagrams or other images without citing the source of the material. - Using a program source code, even if it's freely available in the public domain without citing the source of that code. - Taking material from referenced material and paraphrasing it (making it your own) without citing the source of the material. - Using any idea created by another person without citing the source of the idea.
+- Submitting an assessment piece without a full and correctly-constructed reference list and appropriate in-text reference notations. - Copying one or more sentences from a reference source without formatting the material as a - Using data in the form of numbers, tables, graphs, diagrams or other images without citing the source of the material. - Using a program source code, even if it's freely available in the public domain without citing the source of that code. - Taking material from referenced material and paraphrasing it (making it your own) without citing the source of the material. - Using any idea created by another person without citing the source of the idea.

-6.3 Completion of course within the expected duration of the eCoE

-Overseas students who are enrolled in CRICOS courses must complete their course within the expected duration of their eCoE, and the duration of the course must not exceed the course duration registered in CRICOS.
-The Institute may only extend the duration of the course where it is clear that the student will not

-Version 11.0: July 2021 Provider Code: 40693 CRICOS Code: 03395G complete the course within the expected duration, as specified on the student's eCoE, as result of:
+Completion of course within the expected duration of the eCoE 6.3 duration of their eCoE, and the duration of the course must not exceed the course duration registered in CRICOS.
+The Institute may only extend the duration of the course where it is clear that the student will not complete the course within the expected duration, as specified on the student's eCoE, as result of: